 Completed at least 100 transactions and $3,000 in sales with US buyers in the past 12 months.

+As a PowerSeller, you’ll get extra help from e-Bay and more tools to grow your business, including:

 Shipping Discounts From UPS.